me-imfhd/com-game/MVP_PLAN.md

 ⸻

-🎯 Core Goal
+�� Core Goal

-Build a minimal backend system that can: 1.
-Allow GameMasters to create structured games 2.
-Let Players join, commit stake, and progress through checkpoints 3.
-Track state in memory with proper validation and logic 4.
-Distribute stakes and bonuses fairly at game end 5.
-Use robust error handling with the Result pattern
+Build a comprehensive backend system that can:

+1. Allow GameMasters to create structured games with AI or manual verification
+2. Let Players join, commit stake, and progress through checkpoints
+3. Track state in memory with proper validation and logic
+4. Distribute stakes and bonuses fairly at game end
+5. Use robust error handling with the Result pattern
+6. Support AI-powered verification with security safeguards
+7. Handle complex game mechanics with checkpoints, expiry dates, and proof submissions

 ⸻